 The offer is available until 30 August 2019, for a minimum investment of £3,000.
-Triple Point seeks to align its interests with investors and maximise returns by limiting costs.
-The fund’s annual running costs are capped at 3.5% of net asset value (NAV The Venture Fund targets a 3p per share dividend in the first two years and up to 5p per share per annum in the years thereafter, subject to successful realisation.
+The Venture Fund targets a 3p per share dividend in the first two years and up to 5p per share per annum in the years thereafter, subject to successful realisations.

 The Venture Network Investment team is led by Ian McLennan, a partner of Triple Point and supported by a team experienced in venture capital investing.
-Triple Point, with over £900 million in assets under management has a strong track record in tax efficient VCT and EIS investing.
+Triple Point, with over £1.3 billion in assets under management, has a strong track record in tax efficient VCT and EIS investing.

 Risk Warning: The Triple Venture Fund carries all the risks of investment in smaller companies.
 Your capital is at risk.
 There is no guarantee that target returns will be achieved and investors may get back less than they invested.
 Tax rules and reliefs are subject to change

 The Hunt for Predictable Income - The Case for Direct Lending

 A challenging investment environment is driving many UK investors beyond conventional routes in sear...